prozaqq/mongol/README.md

 ```
 <b>Todo :</b>
 - Prettify the output being saved into output.txt
+- implement a better design for checking what arguements were passed to scan
-- Add argparse for cidr list file path
+- <s>Add argparse for cidr list file path</s>
-- Add argparse for single network scan , for example : "192.168.0.1/24"
+- <s>Add argparse for single network scan , for example : "192.168.0.1/24"</s>
-- Add logic so the script will know how to choose a network to scan - from file or from argparse
+- <s>Add logic so the script will know how to choose a network to scan - from file or from argparse</s>